NavaneethanRajasekaran/Customer_Analytics/README.md

 # Customer_Analytics
-The Project is to predict the loyalty score of the customer.
+The Project is to predict the loyalty score of the customer from the transaction Data.

 Libraries used:
 Pandas